Skip to content

 3. Repeat the short squeezes up to 10 times.

-You can begin to perform pelvic floor exercises as soon as you feel comfortable following the birth of your baby (including after a caesarean birth).
-You can perform them lying, sitting or standing.
+You can begin to perform pelvic floor exercises as soon as you feel comfortable following the birth of your baby (including after a caesarean birth.
+If you have a catheter in situ for any reason following your birth, please await it to be removed before starting to exercise your pelvic floor.

-Pelvic floor exercises should be continued for the rest of your life to maintain the strength of the muscles and prevent symptoms such as urinary incontinence, bowel incontinence and pelvic organ prolapse.
+Pelvic floor exercises should be continued for the rest of your life to maintain the strength of the muscles and prevent symptoms such as urinary incontinence; bowel incontinence and pelvic organ prolapse.

-For further information visit Pelvic Obstetric Gynaecological Physiotherapy (POGP): www.thepogp.co.uk and www.thepogp.co.uk/resources/booklets
+For further information visit Pelvic Obstetric Gynaecological Physiotherapy (POGP):

 2019-07-03 (7)